Marshmallow: Acids

 Acids, such as cream of tartar or lemon juice, may also be used to increase foam stability.
-Addition of acid decreases the pH.
-This reduces the charge on the protein molecules, and brings them closer to their isoelectric point.
-This results in a stronger, more stable inter-facial film.
+The addition of acid decreases the pH.
+This reduces the charge on the protein molecules and brings them closer to their isoelectric point.
+This results in a stronger, more stable interfacial film.
 When added to egg whites, acid prevents excessive aggregation at the interface.
 However, acid delays foam formation.
 It may therefore be added toward the end of the whipping process after a stable foam has been created.

 Manufacturing process

 Commercial process

 In commercial marshmallow manufacture, the entire process is streamlined and fully automated.

 Gelatin is cooked with sugar and syrup.
 After the gelatin-containing syrup is cooked, it is allowed to cool slightly before air is incorporated.
 Whipping is generally accomplished in a rotor-stator type device.
 Compressed air is injected into the warm syrup, held at a temperature just above the melting point of gelatin.
 In a marshmallow aerator, pins on a rotating cylinder (rotor) intermesh with stationary pins on the wall (stator) provide the shear forces necessary to break the large injected air bubbles into numerous tiny bubbles that provide the smooth, fine-grained texture of the marshmallow.
 A continuous stream of light, fluffy marshmallow exits the aerator en route to the forming step.

 The marshmallow confection is typically formed in one of three ways.
 First, it can be extruded in the desired shape and cut into pieces, as done for Jet-Puffed marshmallows.
 Second, it can be deposited onto a belt, as done for Peeps.
 Third, it can be deposited into a starch-based mold in a mogul to make various shapes.